Welcome to Pre-K !

-We are learning all about : Transportation !
+In April we are learning all about : PLANTS

 Enduring understandings that the student should have by the end of the unit: